Masses and decay widths of $\Xi_{c/b}$ and $\Xi^\prime_{c/b}$ baryons: Decay widths

-Comparing predictions of masses and strong decay widths, as reported in Tables~\ref{Xic} and \ref{Xib}, with experimental results we can say that the $\Xi_{c}(2923)$, $\Xi_{c}(2939)$, and $\Xi_{c}(2965)$ baryons are negative parity $P$-wave states of $\Xi'_c$ and/or $\Xi_c$ states.
-In fact, we can summarise the emerging possible identification of the three new $\Xi_{c}$ states observed by LHCb \cite{Aaij:2020yyt} and the $\Xi_b(6227)$ reported in \cite{Aaij:2018yqz} as negative parity $P$-wave $\Xi'_Q$ $\lambda$-excitation states of the flavor sextet $\bf 6$
+In Tables~\ref{Xictable} and \ref{Xibtable} we show the two-body decay widths calculated in the elementary emission model.
+A comparison of the mass spectrum and the strong decay widths with experimental results suggests that the $\Xi_{c}(2923)$, $\Xi_{c}(2939)$, and $\Xi_{c}(2965)$ baryons are negative parity $P$-wave states of $\Xi'_c$ and/or $\Xi_c$ states.
+In fact, we can summarize the emerging possible identification of the three new $\Xi_{c}$ states observed by LHCb \cite{Aaij:2020yyt} and the $\Xi_b(6227)$ reported in \cite{Aaij:2018yqz} as negative parity $P$-wave $\Xi'_Q$ $\lambda$-excitation states of the flavor sextet $\bf 6$

 and/or as negative parity $P$-wave $\Xi_Q$ $\rho$-excitation states of the flavor anti-triplet $\bf \bar{3}$